Watershed Delineation Using HEC-HMS GIS Tools (Part 3 of 3)

-The newest HEC-HMS Version 4.7 (as of January 8, 2021) has the capability to estimate hydrology parameters for watersheds delineated.
-This post is Part 3 of 3 to demonstrate such functions of HEC-HMS V4.7.
-Bear Creek Watershed has been delineated in Post Part 1 of 3 and the delineated subbasins and reaches were further refined by merge/split in Post Part 2 of 3.
+HEC-HMS has the capability to estimate hydrology parameters for watersheds delineated.
+This post is to demonstrate these functions.
+The Bear Creek Watershed was delineated in Post 1 of 3 and the delineated subbasins and reaches were further refined by merge/split in Post 2 of 3.